arthi2900/app1/docs/prd.md

 - **Access Control**:
   - Only Principal/Headmaster can view this list
   - Teachers and Students cannot view this complete list
+  - Data is school-wise, not user-wise
+- **UX Requirements**:
-  - Data is school-wise, not user-wise\n- **UX Requirements**:\n  - Page header: 'All Students of This School'
+  - Page header: 'All Students of This School'
   - Enable search functionality with class and section filters
   - Enable sort functionality
   - Display total count of students at the top of the page

-### 8.14 Admin Dashboard - Updated Card Display
+### 8.10 Admin Dashboard - Updated Card Display
-- **Admin Dashboard Cards**: The Admin Dashboard displays only three cards:
+- **Admin Dashboard Cards**: The Admin Dashboard displays only two cards:
   - **Total Users**: Displays the total count of all users in the system
-  - **Total Questions**: Displays the total count of all questions in the question bank
-  - **Total Exams**: Displays the total count of all exams in the system\n- **Removed Card**: The 'Total Subjects' card has been completely removed from the Admin Dashboard
+  - **Total Schools**: Displays the total count of all schools in the system
 - **Implementation Notes**:
-  - Remove all code related to fetching subjects count from AdminDashboard.tsx
+  - Remove all code related to exam-related metrics from AdminDashboard.tsx
-  - Remove API calls for subjects data\n  - Remove state variables for subjects count
+  - Remove API calls for exam data\n  - Remove state variables for exam counts
-  - Remove UI components displaying subjects card
+  - Remove UI components displaying exam-related cards
-  - Update dashboard layout to display only three cards in appropriate grid format
+  - Update dashboard layout to display only two cards in appropriate grid format

-### 8.15 Landing Page - Updated Design
+### 8.11 Landing Page - Updated Design
 - **Login and Register Buttons Removed**: The Login and Register buttons previously displayed on the landing page hero section have been removed
 - **Get Started Section Removed**: The 'Get Started Today' section with'Create Account' button has been removed from the landing page
 - **Simplified Landing Page**: Landing page now focuses on system features and information without direct login/registration prompts
 - **Access to Login/Register**: Users can access Login and Register pages through:\n  - Top navigation bar Login/Register links (if present)
   - Direct URL navigation\n  - Alternative entry points as designed

-\n## 9.
-Language Support
+## 9. Language Support

 ### 9.1 UI Language\n- **UI Language: English Only**
 - All user interface elements (buttons, menus, labels, navigation, forms, tables, headers, card titles, dashboard elements) will be displayed in English\n- This includes all management interfaces, dashboards, and system pages